-The synthetic examples shown in Sec.
-3.1 illustrate the validity of our approach.
-In Figs. 4d and 5d, the first finding to note is that the 95 % confidence band consistently contains well over 95 % of the black curve, and the 50 % band consistently contains about half of the black curve.
-In addition to this general fit between the true record and the estimated confidence bands, one can compare the median estimate (red dotted curve) with the true record (black curve), and distinguish three broad regions: (a) the youngest portion of the proxy records (green region), where the median estimates follow the true proxy series closely, and reproduces even faster oscillations of 1/400 yr-1 (for the stalagmite) and 1/200 yr-1 (for the lake sediment core) accurately; (b) the intermediate portion of the proxy records (orange region) where, for the most part, the median estimates show only the slower sinusoidal component due to larger dating uncertainties but follow the lower frequencies of the true proxy curves $(1/2000 \text{ yr}^{-1} \text{ for the stalagmite, and } 1/1000 \text{ yr}^{-1} \text{ for the lake sediment core})$ closely, and (c) the oldest portion of the records (purple region), where the median estimates are almost flat curves due to the high uncertainties.
-The differences among these three regions are due to the associated uncertainty of estimation of the proxy record which increases (as seen from the confidence bande) progressively from the veupoest to the
+tion to this general fit between the true record and the estimated confidence bands, one can compare the median estimate (red dotted curve) with the true record (black curve), and distinguish three broad regions: (a) the youngest portion 610 of the proxy records (green region), where the median estimates follow the true proxy series closely, and reproduces even faster oscillations of 1/400 yr-1 (for the stalagmite) and $1/200 \text{ yr}^{-1}$ (for the lake sediment core) accurately; (b) the intermediate portion of the proxy records (orange region) 615 where, for the most part, the median estimates show only the slower sinusoidal component due to larger dating uncertainties but follow the lower frequencies of the true proxy curves $(1/2000 \text{ yr}^{-1} \text{ for the stalagmite, and } 1/1000 \text{ yr}^{-1} \text{ for}$ the lake sediment core) closely, and (c) the oldest portion 620 of the records (purple region), where the median estimates are almost flat curves due to the high uncertainties.
+The differences among these three regions are due to the associated uncertainty of estimation of the proxy record which increases (as seen from the confidence bands) progressively from the youngest to the oldest portions of the record, becoming as large as the range of values in the end.
+The proxy uncertainty 625 depends strongly on the errors of the corresponding RM age models (Figs. 4 and 5, panel B), which increases towards the